Updated March 31, 2026

 - Workers' compensation is required in New Jersey for businesses with 1 or more employees, with exemptions for sole proprietors and partners.

-- New Jersey requires businesses to maintain proof of general liability coverage for most commercial leases, so dealers should be ready to show evidence of coverage when renting showroom, shop, or yard space.
+- Most commercial leases in New Jersey require proof of general liability coverage, so dealers should be ready to show evidence of coverage when renting showroom, shop, or yard space.

 - Coverage requests should account for the New Jersey Department of Banking and Insurance oversight, especially when comparing agricultural equipment dealer coverage and policy forms.